stephenB75/Bytewise-Nutritionist/replit.md

 ## Overview

 ByteWise is a comprehensive nutrition tracking application built as a Progressive Web App (PWA).
 The application allows users to track their nutrition, plan meals, build recipes, and achieve their health goals through an intuitive mobile-first interface.
+The app features a complete shadcn/ui component library and enhanced CSS system for professional mobile interactions.

 ## User Preferences